Omar-tarek3/TodoList-App/README.md

    - **Update Kubernetes Manifest Files**: Jenkins updates the Kubernetes manifest files with the new image tags.

-   - **Commit Changes to GitHub Repo**: Jenkins commits the updated Kubernetes manifest files back to the GitHub repository.
+   - **Push Changes to GitHub Repo**: Jenkins pushs the updated Kubernetes manifest files back to the GitHub repository.

 4. **ArgoCD Deploys to Kubernetes**:
    - ArgoCD monitors the K8s directory in GitHub repository for changes.